AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/get-the-sdk.md

 # Get the Experience Platform SDK

-The Adobe Experience Platform SDK is available for Apple iOS (includes iOS, iPadOS, and tvOS) via [Cocoapods](https://cocoapods.org/), for Google Android via [Gradle](https://gradle.org), and for various cross-platform platforms such as Cordova, Flutter, React Native, Unity, and Xamarin.
+The Adobe Experience Platform SDK is available for Apple iOS (includes iOS, iPadOS, and tvOS) via [Cocoapods](https://cocoapods.org/) and for Google Android via [Gradle](https://gradle.org).

 Follow the directions below to include the SDK into your mobile application.